atchutagit/technology-poc-project/README.md

 	2. Access Web Page using:
 		- http://localhost:8080/atm-finder (Replace PORT value if TOMCAT is not running on 8080)
 		- login using user/password
-	3. Access REST API using Browser.
+	3. Access REST API
-		- http://localhost:8080/atms/locatedin/Amsterdam (Replace PORT if TOMCAT is not running on 8080)
+		- http://localhost:8080/atms/locations/cities?city=Amsterdam (Replace PORT if TOMCAT is not running on 8080)
-		- Known issue.
-Even API is being prompted for login.
-Need to fix it.
-Please use browser to to test REST API output.